Mm2PL/supibot-completion-plugin/README.md

 1. This involves executing basically arbitrary code from [the supibot repo](https://github.com/supinic/supibot), ensure you are comfortable with that.
 2. Run `make update` to update/download the `supibot` submodule, regenerate `completions_generated.json` and rebuild the plugin
+## Projects used

+This uses `json.lua` created by rxi, [the project is available here](https://github.com/rxi/json.lua).
+The license may be found at the top of the file.
+The Typescript definitions (`json.d.ts`) for it were created by me.